-In addition to spoofing websites, email phishing tools, and malicious login pages to steal your details, hackers create call centers connected to a phone number you receive via one of their emails, fake websites, or text messages.
+In addition to spoofing websites, email phishing tools, and malicious login pages to steal your details, hackers create call centres connected to a phone number you receive via one of their emails, fake websites, or text messages.

 Modern ransomware actors typically target larger enterprises for a maximum payoff.
 They tend to spend a significant amount of time conquering each section of the victim’s network until they launch their ransomware attack.
 This type of multi-stage attack often starts with a single phishing email.

-Although there are a number of different phishing attacks, email phishing stands as the most prevalent and recognizable.
+Although there are a number of different phishing attacks, email phishing stands as the most prevalent and recognisable.
 This method of attack has become more sophisticated with the arrival of spear phishing, whaling, and laser-guided attacks.
 Phishing attacks have also spread from email programs into communication platforms, including text messaging and social media.